zachleigh/yarak/README.md

 #### Rolling Back Migrations
 :exclamation:**Before rolling back, be aware that all data in the tables you rollback will be lost.**

-To rollback the last batch of migrations, call `migrate` with the `--rollback` flag:
+To rollback the last batch of migrations, call `migrate:rollback`:
 ```
-php yarak migrate --rollback
+php yarak migrate:rollback
 ```

-Use `--rollback` with the optional `--steps` flag to rollback more than one batch.
+Use `migrate:rollback` with the optional `--steps` flag to rollback more than one batch.
 ```
-php yarak migrate --rollback --steps=2
+php yarak migrate:rollback --steps=2
 ```
 This will rollback the last two batches of migrations.

 #### Resetting The Database
-Using the `--reset` flag will rollback all migrations.
+Using the `migrate:reset` command will rollback all migrations.

 :exclamation:**Resetting the database will remove all data from your database.** Be sure any data you wish to keep is backed up before proceeding.
 ```
-php yarak migrate --reset
+php yarak migrate:reset
 ```

 #### Refreshing The Database